-The British Academy of Film and Television Arts (BAFTA), organizers of the British Academy Video Games Awards, hosted an event with developer Will Wright and Creative Industries and Tourism minister Shaun Woodward discussing the future of the UK game biz.
+The British Academy of Film and Television Arts (BAFTA), organizers of the British Academy Video Games Awards, hosted a pre-award event with developer Will Wright and Creative Industries and Tourism minister Shaun Woodward discussing the future of the UK game biz.

 Wright, co-founder of the now EA-owned video game developer, Maxis, is best known as the brains behind the groundbreaking Sim City

 , and offered his insights on video games as a legitimate art form at the event.
 In addition, Woodward talked about the government’s support of the Awards and industry.

 “Video games are a huge part of the creative industries in the UK and deserve full recognition for their vital role in our economy,” commented Woodward.
 “The huge diversity of games, from entertainment to education, put them at the centre of culture in Britain.”